The Laughter Files β€” An Encyclopedia of Comedy

 Life and career

-Lee John Martin Evans was born on 25 February 1964 in Bristol, but he grew up in Hornchurch, Essex, in a working-class household where music was as important as money.
-His father was a drummer and bookmaker, and Evans himself learned to play drums long before he learned to hold a microphone.
+Lee John Martin Evans was born on 25 February 1964 in Bristol and raised partly in Essex, where the family moved in the mid-1970s.
+He attended The Billericay School and grew up in a working-class household where music was as important as money.
+His father Dave was a comedian, musician and impressionist on the northern club circuit, and Evans learned to play the drums long before he learned to hold a microphone.
 He left school with few qualifications, boxed as an amateur, and worked as a window cleaner, labourer and market trader while dreaming of being a rock star rather than a comedian.

 In 2014, at the peak of his earning power, Evans announced his retirement from stand-up to spend more time with his wife Heather and their daughter Mollie.
-He has made occasional one-off returns since, including a charity appearance at the O2 in 2018, but he has kept his promise to step back from the relentless touring life.
+He has made occasional stage returns since, including a 2017 Shakespeare fundraiser and 2018 performances in Pinter Three in the West End, but he has kept his promise to step back from relentless touring.
 His legacy is the arena-comedy template: one man, a microphone, a thousand impressions, and enough energy to leave a puddle on the stage.

 Comedy Style